CCA-Public/digital-archives-manual/guides/access.md

 <a name="dipcreation"></a>
 ## Creating CCA-style DIPs

 CCA-style DIPs can be created from AIPs registered in the Storage Service using the [create_dip.py](https://github.com/artefactual/automation-tools/blob/master/aips/create_dip.py) script included as part of Artefactual's Automation Tools.
-Best practice to generate a DIP on demand from a stored AIP is to call the Python script with all necessary parameters using the [create_dip_script.sh](https://github.com/artefactual/automation-tools/blob/master/etc/create_dip_script.sh) shell script.
+Best practice (without using SCOPE) is to generate a DIP on demand from a stored AIP is to call the Python script with all necessary parameters using the [create_dip_script.sh](https://github.com/artefactual/automation-tools/blob/master/etc/create_dip_script.sh) shell script.
 See the [Automation Tools repo](https://github.com/artefactual/automation-tools#dip-creation) for more details.

 On Archivematica pipeline VSP-AMPL-02, the [create_dips_job.py](https://github.com/artefactual/automation-tools/blob/master/aips/create_dips_job.py) script is configured within Automation Tools to automatically generate a DIP for every AIP stored in appropriate AIP Stores (excluding those used for storing unprocessed "raw" AIPs).